grafana/agent/docs/overview.md

 ### Why not just use Telegraf?
-Telegraf is a fantastic project and was actually considered as an alternative to building a custom Prometheus scraper and agent.
+Telegraf is a fantastic project and was actually considered as an alternative to to building our own agent.
 It could work, but ultimately it was not chosen due to lacking service discovery and metadata label propagation.
 While these features could theoretically be added to Telegraf as OSS contributions,